Darkness Falls (The X-Files): Production

 Series creator Chris Carter was inspired to write this episode based on an interest in dendrochronology, a subject that involves analyzing annual growth-rings found in non-tropical tree species, as he believed that trees that were "thousands of years old" might end up acting as "time capsules" that would shed light on past events or species.
 Carter also credits the episode's ominous ending with his experience growing up in the era following the Watergate scandal, having spent his life coming to profoundly mistrust the government.
 The green insects in this episode were primarily computer-generated and added in during the post-production process.
 The close-up shots of the bugs were done using microscopic photography of mites.

-The episode was intended to be a bottle episode, meaning that it would be based in a single location to help save money; but bad weather plagued production, and it was one of the toughest episodes of the season for the crew.
+The episode was intended to be a bottle episode, meaning that it would be based in a single location to help save money, but bad weather plagued production, and it was one of the toughest episodes of the season for the crew.
 The episode was shot on-location in Lynn Valley, British Columbia in the Lower Seymour Conservation Reserve, known as the Seymour Demonstration Forest.
-The atmosphere amongst many of the crew had grown quite tense towards the end of the shooting schedule, and it culminated in a heated argument between director Joe Napolitano and first assistant director Vladimir Steffof, after which Napolitano did not appear on-location again.
+The atmosphere amongst many of the crew had grown quite tense towards the end of the shooting schedule, and it culminated in a heated argument between director Joe Napolitano and first assistant director Vladimir Stefoff, after which Napolitano did not appear on-location again.
 "Darkness Falls" was the last episode of the series that Napolitano directed.
 The weather delayed production at the site so much that pick-up shots and inserts had to be filmed at a later date to finish the episode.
-Delays were also caused by the inaccessibility of the location, as only generators, camera equipment, and first-aid crew were able to stay on-site; and time was wasted commuting staff in each day.
+Delays were also caused by the inaccessibility of the location, as only generators, camera equipment, and first-aid crew were able to stay on-site, and time was wasted commuting staff in each day.
 Jason Beghe, who played Ranger Larry Moore, was a childhood friend of David Duchovny and helped convince him to pursue an acting career.
 The camaraderie between the two actors is said to have helped lighten the mood during the episode's difficult production.